-I'm a big fan of galettes and rustic tarts.
+I'm a big fan of galettes.
 They're as satisfying as pie without having to wrestle dough into a dish.
 You can bake them in any size or shape you like, and fill them with sweet or savory flavors.
 I've made many different galettes over the years, some with wheat dough and some with gluten-free pie crust.

 Ingredients and Substitution Suggestions:

 - Flaky pie pastry is key.
 Depending on dietary preference, make these with my ultra-flaky wheat pie crust, gluten-free pie crust, or paleo pie crust.
 Whichever recipe you choose, you'll want to use delicious Vermont Creamery cultured butter for the best flavor.

 - Shallots caramelized in Vermont Creamery butter form a savory base.
 If you don't have shallots, feel free to use onions of any color.